5 Essential Schedule Reports a System Should be Generating For You

 These invaluable tools make it easier to pull complex information from a system very quickly.
 Without reports, this task becomes extremely time consuming.

-Take a look at some reports that will make your life easier!
+Take a look at some essential time card reports that will make your life easier!

 1) Time Off Balance Activity